MQB Coursework Assessment#

 • All code/script files are functional (no errors, correct output) when run on the assessor’s (Linux) computer.

-• The scripts are all up to the the mark in terms of internal documentation (e.g., docstrings in the case of Python) and commenting.
+• The scripts are all up to the mark in terms of internal documentation (e.g., docstrings in the case of Python) and commenting.

 • The results directory is empty (no pre-existing results).